 International Prizes and Awards

-3 gold, 1 silver and 1 bronze, we are very proud of that!
+1 double gold, 4 gold, 1 silver and 2 bronze, we are very proud of that!

 The Craft Beer Awards is the grand European competition for craft beers held annually in London.
 Various beer experts, including from Harrod's, taste and judge thousands of beers from 35 countries.
 As you know that top members of the sales, import and distribution industry also vote, it should be clear that this award means something internationally.
 In fact, CNN called the competition "the most influential beverage competition in the world.